basho/riak-dev-cluster/CONTRIBUTING.md

 This repository is **community supported**.
 We both appreciate and need your contribution to keep it stable.

 Every community supported project at Basho has a maintainer.
-[Tyler Hannan](https://github.com/tylerhannan) is the maintainer here.
+[Nicholas Bellerophon](https://github.com/nerophon) and [Tyler Hannan](https://github.com/tylerhannan) are the maintainers here.
 For more on how to contribute, [take a look at the contribution process](#how-to-contribute).

 Thank you for being part of the community!
 We love you for it.